 THEY WERE SHOWN THE DOOR IN A MATTER OF MINUTES is a borrowed sample sentence from the New Oxford American Dictionary.
 Language lends the opportunity of looking at Smit’s works as if they were constantly playing and shifting roles, therefore being at times objects and at times their owners, both reflecting each other in a permanent game of mirrors.
 The vicious constant exchange of roles and parts, at times comedic and at others dramatic, to be played within the larger stage of society and life leaves the viewer with a different understanding of the mediocrity of everyday objects, actions, and people.
 By looking at the hyperreal of mediocrity—as the artist defines contemporary lives in Baudrillardian terms—he unveils the superficiality and hypocrisy of contemporary living, shifting words like vacuous, mediocre, and banal from the discarded objects to the so called ‘empowered’ lives of their owners and viewers.

-Willem Jan Smit (NL, ES) is a contemporary artist and activist who has exhibited internationally.
+Artist’s Biography: Willem Jan Smit (NL, ES, DE) is a contemporary artist and activist who has exhibited internationally.
 He has shown in Canada, Germany, Spain, Italy, Great Britain, Greece, and the United States.
-His latest solo exhibition is for the Museum of Contemporary Cuts, a prestigious and visionary international institution that shows some of the best and most daring international contemporary artists.
+His latest intervention was, ad nauseam, at documenta 14, shortly after a solo exhibition for the Museum of Contemporary Cuts, They Were Shown the Door in a Matter of Minutes, in Athens as part of the Platforms Project.
+Currently he is engaging in a series of public interventions and has been invited to participate in numerous biennials between 2018 and 2019.
 He studied in Vancouver, Canada with Liz Magor, Geoffrey Farmer, and Garry Neill Kennedy.
-Smit is currently preparing a series of performative and process works as well as participating in a range of international exhibitions with his sculptures and paintings.
+Smit is preparing a series of performative and process works, as well as participating in a range of international exhibitions with his sculptures and paintings.

-His artworks are held in numerous private collections.
+His artworks are held in numerous private and public collections.